hanseljulio/BinarySearchTree/README.md

 -------------------------------------------------------------------------------
 ## Overview
 This is a binary search tree with generics and recursion.
-Serves as an exercise for the implementation of Nodes and Binary Trees
+Serves as an exercise for the implementation of Nodes and Binary Trees.

 -------------------------------------------------------------------------------
 ### Classes